lionB777/pISO/README.md

-pISO with SH1106 + Joystick support (1.3inch OLED HAT)
+this is a alpha test from No0ne pISO with SH1106 + Joystick support (1.3inch OLED HAT)
 ======================================================

 This fork has support for the Waveshare 1.3inch OLED HAT and the Zero Stem.

-Left and right directions on the joystick and KEY1-3 are currently not implemented.
+Left and right directions on the joystick and KEY2 and KEY3 should not be implemented yet.

 ![Photo](https://raw.githubusercontent.com/No0ne/pISO/master/assets/SH1106.jpg)